 First of all I want to thank my supervisor drs. dr. Leon Rothkrantz for his advice and support during the creation of this document.
 Furthermore I would like to thank Patrick Ehlert for his help and critical notes, which have contributed greatly to the quality of this report.
-I would also like to thank Harry Bohnen and Fulco van Westrenen of the National Aerospace Laboratory NLR for sharing their knowledge about flying an F16.
+Special thanks goes to Gideon Reisel, who was willing to spend his free time to answer my questions and whose first-hand knowledge about flying an F16 has been very useful.
+I would also like to thank Harry Bohnen and Fulko van Westrenen of the National Aerospace Laboratory NLR for sharing their knowledge about flying an F16.